CumulusNetworks/docs/content/cumulus-netq-44/Validate-Operations/Validate-Overall-Network-Health.md

 To view all the validation results:

-1. Open or locate the Validation Summary card on your workbench.
+1. Open or locate the full-screen Validation Summary card on your workbench.

-2. Change to the large card using the card size picker.

-3. Click *\<network protocol or service name\>* tab in the navigation panel.

-4. Look for patterns in the data.
+2. Look for patterns in the data.
 For example, when did nodes, sessions, links, ports, or devices start failing validation?
 Was it at a specific time?
 Was it when you starting running the service on more nodes?
 Did sessions fail, but nodes were fine?

-    {{<figure src="/images/netq/validation-summary-l4-failed-42.png" width="700">}}
+    {{<figure src="/images/netq/validation-summary-l4-failed-42.png" alt="fullscreen validation summary card displaying BGP metrics" width="900">}}

 Where to go next depends on what data you see, but a few options include: